Wedding Cost Calculator UK (Free) with A Complete Planning & Venue Guide (2025)

 When considering budget-friendly options, look for venues that include essential amenities in their base price.
 For example, look for places offering in-house catering, basic furniture, and linens, as these inclusions can significantly reduce your overall costs.

-Outdoor venues often provide natural beauty and additional space without extra decoration expenses while still maintaining accessibility for all guests.
+Outdoor venues often offer natural beauty and extra space without incurring additional decoration expenses, while still maintaining accessibility for all guests.

 To maximise your budget, consider venues that offer hourly rates instead of full-day hire, especially for intimate ceremonies.
 Look for locations that allow external caterers and flexible vendor policies, giving you more control over costs.